pukoframework/pukoframework.github.io/docs/configuration.md

 |Password|Password databases|******|
 |Driver|Database Driver|mysql|

-> At the end wizard is asking for another connection you can answer with y/n
+<small>At the end wizard is asking for another connection you can answer with y/n</small>

 You can refer to database section for detailed information.